Agents

 I'm increasingly convinced that the right model for institution-building in Nigeria is not large, centralized structures (like universities) but small, distributed makerspaces.

-My vision of the future is a large network of community-run makerspaces around the country, built on top of existing infrastructure, sustainable and productive.
+My vision of the future is a large network of community-run makerspaces around the country, built on top of existing infrastructure, but optimized to be sustainable and productive.

 To prove this out, I've been working with Tushar Hathiramani, Tolu Kalejaiye and Toke Joseph to develop the makerspace at 30 Ajasa Street into a production centre for clay, electronics and 3D printing.